Restoring a Supreme Model 560-A Vedolyzer

 I see there are also numerous wires and capacitors just hanging loose and one resistor from the video amp even fell out the bottom when I pulled the chassis.
 Screws and spacers are also missing and I noticed a ground lug hanging in mid-air because its screw was gone.
 I checked the date codes on the replacement Sprague electrolytics and they're all from 1984, which gives a rough idea of when this mess was made. |

 Well, this is a bit disappointing.
 Someone, who obviously didn't have a clue what they were doing, has pulled the 3AP1 CRT right out of its plug.
 They apparently were trying to get the tube out of the socket by pulling on the glass body.
 Looking at the tube's wires, I see they were just soldered at the very tips of the pins and the solder joints gave way before the wires broke, thankfully I guess.
-The plug's pins were corroded and stuck in the socket and after loosening them up with a little WD-40,
+The plug's pins were stuck in the socket and after loosening them up with a little WD-40, I carefully pried out the plug using a small screwdriver.

 |